sendgrid/docs/source/Classroom/Troubleshooting/Account_Administration/heroku_users_find_your_sendgrid_credentials.md

 #Find your existing username/password through the Heroku portal :
 If you are a Heroku user using [the SendGrid add-on](https://addons.heroku.com/sendgrid), and would like to access the SendGrid web interface, or would just like to know your SendGrid account credentials; you can find them by doing the following from the Heroku interface:

 >1.
-Go to your Apps, choose SendGrid
+Go to your Apps, choose SendGrid.
 >2.
 Click on "settings" and then click “reveal config vars”